mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   click a link under "Recent" in the "Welcome" page or press ctrl-r
 * to switch windows
-  * on macOS, press cmd-` to cycle between all the windows of any app, including VS Code
+  * to cycle between all windows in the same app (not specific to VS Code)
+    * in macOS, press cmd-`
+    * in Windows (pre-10) there are two options
+      * ctrl-click the app task bar icon repeatedly
+      * hold down the Windows key and press the task bar number
+        * drag VS Code to the beginning so the number is
+    * in Windows 10, press alt-`
   * the "Switch Window" command opens a dropdown of window names from which one can be selected
     * hold and use arrow keys to move to window name to open